-The 2018 dispensary lawsuit regarding the six licenses granted by the NJ Department of Health (NJDOH) has been won by the applicants who brought the suit.
+The 2018 dispensary lawsuit regarding the six medical cannabis licenses granted by the NJ Department of Health (NJDOH) has been won by the applicants who brought the suit.

 “Numerous indisputable anomalies in the scoring of the appellants’ applications prevent us from having sufficient confidence in the process adopted by the Department or its results for the approval of ATCs in this important industry that provides “beneficial use[s] for . . . treating or alleviating the pain or other symptoms associated with” certain medical conditions.
 N.J.S.A.
 24:6I-2(a).
 It is for this chief reason that we remand to the Department to undertake further steps to ameliorate these concerns,” the judges said in their decision.

-“This is really telegraphing to the DOH, the CRC (Cannabis Regulatory Commission), and Treasury, this is not something that can be done in a haphazard way,” Joshua Bauchner, the lead attorney for the applicants said regarding the court’s decision.
+“This is really telegraphing to the DOH, the CRC (Cannabis Regulatory Commission), and Treasury, this is not something that can be done in a haphazard way,” Joshua Bauchner said.
+He is the lead attorney for the applicants said regarding the court’s decision.

 He is an attorney with the firm Ansell Grimm, & Aaron PC.

 In addition to Bauchner, John Bartlett, Seth Tipton, Jason F. Orlando, Kevin McKeon, Sean Mack, Stuart Lederman, and Christopher D. Zingaro represented the applicants in the dispensary lawsuit.
 Deputy Attorney General Jacqueline R. D’Alessandro argued the case for the NJDOH.
 Arguments were heard by three NJ Superior Court judges in October.

 The appellants’ lawyers argued the scoring process was fundamentally flawed.